thothopat/portfolio/README.md

-# Personal Portfolio with React
+# Personal Portfolio Website with React

 This project I intend to learn reactjs.
 I shall be building my personal portfolio using Reactjs in a journey to learn Reactjs.
 I intend to use firestore auth and NoSQl database CRUD functions to update the profile.